The 2019 Grant Guidelines (PDF) can be downloaded here.

-- Research projects, especially any projects required for an educational course or degree
+- Research projects or any projects required for an educational course or degree

 - Insurance premiums for public liability or other risks

-- Grants will not be made to organisations already funded by a Local, State or Federal government agency for the proposed project
+- Projects already fully funded by a Local, State or Federal government agency

-To receive a grant the organisation must have acquitted its previous Mumbulla Foundation grant/s.
-The acquittal must be received by 30 September of the year following the grant of funding.
-Extensions can be granted – please contact Mumbulla Foundation directly to discuss.
+To receive a grant the organisation must have acquitted any previous Mumbulla Foundation grant/s.
+The acquittal must be received by 15 September of the year following the grant of funding.
+Extensions can be granted if approved by the Mumbulla Foundation.

-Annual grants are awarded in December each year following the receipt of applications during August and September.
-Details of the process and timetable for each years grants are widely advertised in the media and on the Mumbulla Foundation website.
+Annual grants are awarded in December.
+Details of the process and timetable for each year’s grants are widely advertised in social media and on the Mumbulla Foundation website.

 Emergency Grants are awarded under the same general conditions as for Annual Grants.
 They can be awarded at any time during the year to assist groups deal with unexpected, unforeseen and/or emergency issues.
 Each group will be required to clearly demonstrate their special need and that the issue could not have been reasonably foreseen when making an application.
 These grants will be for amounts of less than $2000.

 Applying for a Grant